Pushwoosh/pushwoosh-mac-sdk/Documentation/PushNotificationsManager.md

 ### getHWID

 Gets HWID.
 Unique device identifier that used in all API calls with Pushwoosh.
-This is identifierForVendor for iOS >= 7.

 ```objc
 - (NSString *)getHWID